-- Aligned with CDC WSDL specification: 31 IIS have a fully compliant WSDL.
-This is 26 more than the baseline. - Nearing alignment: 9 additional IIS meet two of the three tests and are likely interoperable in production. - Known CDC WSDL implementations: 43 IIS have a CDC WSDL implementation.
-This is 22 more CDC WSDL implementations achieved since the baseline.
+- Aligned with CDC WSDL specification: 35 IIS have a fully compliant WSDL.
+This is 30 more than the baseline. - Nearing alignment: 8 additional IIS meet two of the three tests and are likely interoperable in production. - Known CDC WSDL implementations: 47 IIS are known to have a CDC WSDL implementation.
+This is 26 more CDC WSDL implementations achieved since the baseline.
+Note that not all were able to be assessed within this quarter, but have been measured in previous quarters.